pcarmona79/dday-old-vibes/readme.txt

  - Adds cvar "chile" to restrict some tweaks only when this cvar is enabled.
 The first tweak is to do not rise the submachine guns when firing.
+ - Fix bug in InsertItem() of u_entmgr.c when adding 1 to the calculated index to avoid overwrite the last element of "itemlist" array.

 Whats new in 4.4k-1
 -------------------